mbrubeck/agate/README.md

 If there is none, please consider contributing one to make it easier for less tech-savvy users!
 ***

-2. Generate a self-signed TLS certificate and private key.
+2. Generate a self-signed TLS certificate and private key in the `.certificates` directory.
 For example, if you have OpenSSL 1.1 installed, you can use a command like the following.
-(Replace the hostname `example.com` with the address of your Gemini server.)
+(Replace the *two* occurences of `example.com` in the last line with the domain of your Gemini server.)

 ```
+mkdir -p .certificates

-openssl req -x509 -newkey rsa:4096 -keyout key.rsa -out cert.pem \
+openssl req -x509 -newkey rsa:4096 -nodes -days 3650 \
+    -keyout .certificates/key.rsa -out .certificates/cert.pem \
-    -days 3650 -nodes -subj "/CN=example.com"
+    -subj "/CN=example.com" -addext "subjectAltName = DNS:example.com"
 ```

 3. Run the server.
 You can use the following arguments to specify the locations of the content directory, certificate and key files, IP address and port to listen on, host name to expect in request URLs, and default language code(s) to include in the MIME type for for text/gemini files: (Again replace the hostname `example.com` with the address of your Gemini server.)

 ```
 agate --content path/to/content/ \
-      --key key.rsa \
-      --cert cert.pem \
       --addr [::]:1965 \
       --addr 0.0.0.0:1965 \
       --hostname example.com \